 And it’s an important topic to address.
 Over the coming years, the United States will witness one of the greatest transfers of wealth in history.
-By 2030, American women are expected to control much of the estimated $30 trillion in financial assets coming from the Boomer generation.
+By 2030, American women are expected to control much of the estimated $30 trillion in financial assets coming down from the Boomer generation.

-Why is this so complex?
+Why is generational wealth so complex?

 She tells her family of her decision, which triggers frustration and panic.
 They interpret her desire to sell as being ungrateful, and they worry about the tax implications of selling out of holdings without a plan.
 The family asks their financial advisor to help manage the situation.
-The advisor makes the case for not indiscriminately selling out of the portfolio — but he fails to deliver an action plan for diversifying the portfolio into more sustainable investments over time.
+The advisor makes the case for not indiscriminately selling out of the portfolio.
+But he fails to deliver an action plan for diversifying the portfolio into more sustainable investments over time.
 The family finds itself at a stalemate, and everyone’s frustrated.

 Strategies for navigating the fault line

 Today’s financial landscape is very different than it was even one or two generations ago.
 When I look back to my grandparents’ prime earnings years in the 1960s, energy companies were highly valuable, in addition to the likes of IBM, General Motors, Kodak, and General Electric.
 In 1990, consumer staples like food and household products represented the largest part of the S&P 500 at 14% of the index, while technology represented only 6.3%.
 Now, information technology companies alone represent more than 29% of the S&P 500, and the household names are Microsoft, Amazon, Apple, Nvidia, and Alphabet (aka Google).

 Why the history lesson?
 Whether you’re endowing or receiving generational wealth, it’s important to understand the backdrop: when and how wealth was created, and how that differs from today’s environment.
 Knowing which companies were seen as the “right choices” then (and how that’s changed) helps everyone see into the decision-making process.
 That understanding can spur empathy — a great communication tool.